edificeio/skeletons/Readme.md

 ### How to :

 - Open in an editor the file template-engine-properties and modify the contents to suit your needs
-- Launch the gradle task by typing in a terminal : ``gradle buildArchetype``
+- Launch the gradle task by typing in a terminal : ``gradle buildSkeleton``

-You will be guided through the archetype generation which will prompt you several times for data.
+You will be guided through the skeleton generation which will prompt you several times for data.

 ## File tree